ISISComputingGroup/ibex_developers_manual/doc/deployment/deploy/ansible.md

 ### Kafka cluster provisioning

-`deploy_kafka.yaml` and `deploy_redpanda_console.yaml` exist to provision a kafka cluster, currently on the test machines in R55.
+`deploy_kafka.yaml` and `deploy_redpanda_console.yaml` exist to provision a Kafka cluster, currently on the test machines in R55.

 ## Notes